nicoloddo/x-tree-search/docs/rst/explanation.rst

 All Explanations redirect to underlying explanations because they refer to other adjectives.
 Only Assumptions don't, stopping the explanation inception.
+When giving an explanation, think of explanation classes as providing a statement like:
+"because the node possesses this score" or
+"because the node is a leaf"
 Assumptions
 -----------